 The excursion will kick off at 15:30, so we still have a few hours to stroll around Stromboli town, which is more like a village.
-Only the small harbor showed the level of activity which is typical for harbors of islands which can only be reached by boat, with relatives waiting for their children, cooks waiting for foodstuff, and pensioners waiting for newspapers.
+Only the small harbor shows the level of activity which is typical for harbors of islands which can only be reached by boat, with relatives waiting for their children, cooks waiting for foodstuff, and pensioners waiting for newspapers.
 After receiving their respective packages, the islanders speed off on their vespas, three-wheelers and golf carts.
-The narrow and steep alleys prevent access with larger vehicles.
+The narrow and steep alleys prevent any access with larger vehicles.

-Around 600 people live on Stromboli despite the volcano’s activities.
+Around 600 people live on Stromboli despite the volcanic activities.
 There are many islands with volcanoes, but Stromboli is the volcano.
 The 924 meters (3,031 feet) above the water are only the tip of the volcano which rises from the sea level almost 3 kilometers (8,860 feet) lower.
 Hence the characteristic conical form of the island.

 The beach is black.
 The lower two thirds of the volcano are covered with bushes, small trees and grass.
 In the upper third, there are only black ash and black stones.
 There is no more life up there.
 Smoke rises from the crater, white like clouds in front of the blue sky.
 So, this is the volcano through which the protagonists in Jules Verne’s Journey to the Center of the Earth were catapulted back to the earth’s surface.

-Next to all the photographers I look a bit antiquated with my writing pad.
+Next to all the photographers, I look a bit antiquated with my writing pad.
 But now my utensils from the last century are better suited to describe the situation than all the gadgegtry which was uselessly carried up 900 meters (2,900 feet).

 More fog moves up from the sea and mixes with the quickly lowering darkness.
 The moon shines behind us, it is two days before full moon.
 Will this provide enough light for the nightly descent?
 I already can’t see the other members of the group unless I stand directly next to them.
-Soon I won’t see my notepad and will have to cease writing.
+Soon, I won’t see my notepad and will have to cease writing.

 The crater is at an altitude of 700 meters (2,300 feet), the fountains of lava are flung into the air up to 350 meters (1,150 feet), Zazà explains and apologizes repeatedly for the fact that there is not much to see today.
 I personally don’t mind at all, I find the sound effects and the gases impressive enough.

 The guides recommend that we leave.
 The volcano gives us a shout with another explosion.
 This time the rumble is considerably louder and particularly longer.
-Like thunder and an explosion and a derailing train all in one.
+Like thunder and an explosion and a derailing train, all in one.

 We use another route for our descent and glide through the fine black ash with quick and long steps.
 Like running down a sand dune, just in large and in black.
 I ask Zazà how often he climbs Stromboli.
 About 200 to 230 days per year.
-“But how many days of the year do you work?” he counters with the routine of someone who has answered this question many times and who couldn’t have guessed that he has met someone who has made it his mission in life to work as little as possible.
+“But how many days of the year do you work?”, he counters with the routine of someone who has answered this question many times and who couldn’t have guessed that he has met someone who has made it his mission in life to work as little as possible.
 But he admits that he is lucky to have this job.

 Back in Cycladic Stromboli the moon lights up the white paint of the houses.
 A cat remains sitting while we file past.
 A three-wheeler, known locally as lapa, squeezes past us in the narrow alley and spreads the smell of diesel.

 Everyone is hungry and thirsty.
 The participants walk off into different directions, looking for a tavern, a restaurant or a bar.
-Bit by bit, they all show up at the same tavern, the only one which is open.
+Bit by bit, they all show up at the same tavern, the only one still open.
 During the ascent, we didn’t have enough breath to get to know each other.
-During the descent we had to watch every one of our steps.
+During the descent we had to watch each one of our steps.
 Now, with beer and a simple and overpriced pasta dish in front of us, we finally introduce us to each other.

 Because we didn’t see the spectacular lava fountains due to the haze, the organizers offer us to try again tomorrow.
 But everyone has other plans already.
 We are all going to be on the ferry tomorrow, going to Lipari or Milazzo.
 Stromboli is a one-attraction island and hardly anyone stays more than one night.
 Only Ingrid Bergman and Roberto Rossellini stayed a bit longer while shooting the film Stromboli in 1949.
 So little was there to do on the island that Mrs Bergman became pregnant during her stay.